-If you have varicose veins or spider veins, these are veins that do not work properly and are affecting your circulation.
+If you have varicose veins or spider veins, these are veins that do not work correctly and are affecting your circulation.
 These damaged veins act as reservoirs, containing blood instead of moving it for proper circulation.

 How can circulation improve if these veins are removed?

-The veins allow the blood to flow in the wrong direction and then the nearby veins increase the workload.
+The veins allow the blood to flow in the wrong direction, and then the nearby veins increase the workload.
 The surrounding veins now work to move the blood effectively to the heart.
 When the unhealthy or damaged veins are removed, the surrounding veins are freed of the additional load.

 What are the benefits of removing veins?

 The removal of varicose veins or spider veins has many benefits.
 By removing the veins that work improperly, the pressure on your venous system will decrease and return to normal.
 The treatment also relieves symptoms related to unhealthy veins.
 These may include:

 - Itchy legs